john-denny/Astro-Pi-Team-Oasis-2020-2021/README.md

 We used this script to analyze the locations of the photos.
 Open the .rproj in R studio for the easiest use.
 Note: we used this after we got our data back.

 ### Applying colormaps
 - We used Fiji (ImageJ) to analyze the photos and apply LUTs (Lookup Tables)
 - We used CFasties colormap (link above)

+# The Paper
+- We wrote our paper about the effects of urbanisation on Vegetation health in Japan (As that is were we had the most photos)
+- The European Space Agency has rules about font, number of pages, wordcount etc. You can find the rules we had to obey in paper/rules.pdf
+- You can find the paper itself in paper/Team Oasis Github.docx